k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_Fabric_7.x.x_New_Setup.md

 ### Set up the Fabric Nodes
-The following script should be run on the first node separately; once the setup is done and the node status is 'READY', run the same command on the rest of the Fabric nodes.
+The following script should be run on the first node separately; once the setup is done and the Fabric node status is 'READY', run the same command on the rest of the Fabric nodes.

 **Mandatory required details:**